You’ve heard it many times before.

 Epic content usually stands out from the crowd.

-But if the kind of content you create is nothing more than a bunch of regurgitated piece, you’ll just waste time and resources investing in content marketing.
+But if the kind of content you create is nothing more than a bunch of regurgitated piece, you’ll just waste time and resources investing in viral marketing.
+So create great content, instead.
+Be active in creating viral content which is unapologetic in how epic it is.

-Link Building Tactics: The Complete List is another example of epic content that’s 100% different from what you’ll find on SEO blogs.
+Link Building Tactics: The Complete List is another example of an epic list post that’s 100% different from what you’ll find on SEO blogs.

 Jon Cooper, the author, wasn’t well-known in the SEO industry before he created this epic guide.
 Interestingly, there were thousands of posts on link building tactics